markcarey/backer/README.md

 - The `Balance` screen enables the creator to withdraw accumulated funds from the Backer contract.
 A withdrawal fee to the Backer Protocol is being considered here, but not currently implemented.
 - The `TOKEN` screen enables the creator to grant (send) some of their ERC20 tokens to any address.
 Currently these are transferred immediately, not streamed.
 - The `NFTs` screen (in future) will enable the easy creation of NFT collections and minting of ERC721 NFTs.
+- The dapp is hosted on IPFS, deployed using a Github Action via Pinata.
+The IPFS cid is then served via Cloudflare's IPFS gateway using DNSLink, making the dapp accessible via https://backer.vip

 ## Next steps
 - Development of NFTs feature